kri55is/Flickster/README.md

 The following **additional** features are implemented:

 * [ ] List anything else that you can get done to improve the app functionality!
+   * [ ] enable swipe right left when in the detailed view in order to see next or previous movie
+   * [ ] being able to "like" movies that will add them in a "to watch" list and being able to access this list

 ## Video Walkthrough